 The cameras broadcast a live feed to a municipal control center and notify authorities of any transgressions.
 If individuals are caught violating health rules, officials announce it to them through a PA system and may also resort to calling law enforcement to the scene if they fail to comply with instructions.

 Concerned locals have drawn comparisons between the new system and surveillance technology used in cities across China to help authorities monitor the movement of citizens and crack down on activity deemed illegal.

 When the news about the installment of the surveillance network was first published on a local newspaper's Facebook page, many Or Aqiva residents were quick to leave messages of concern regarding the introduction of the new technology.

 "You advertise it like it's a good thing, China is here," said one user.
 "We are becoming China, and this is just the beginning," wrote another.

-Director of Or Aqiva's Municipal Authority for the Prevention of Violence, Drugs and Alcohol Abuse Shlomi Segev said the system was introduced last week in coordination with law enforcement in order to better prevent incidents of violence and vandalism in the city, as well as enforce health directives and provide citizens with a greater sense of security.
+Director of Or Aqiva's Municipal Authority for the Prevention of Violence, Drugs and Alcohol Abuse Shlomi Segev said that the system was introduced last week in coordination with law enforcement in order to better prevent incidents of violence and vandalism in the city, as well as enforce health directives and provide citizens with a greater sense of security.

-The monitoring system is the first of its kind in Israel and does not possess facial recognition capabilities, negating some privacy concerns.
+The system is the first of its kind in Israel and does not possess facial recognition capabilities, negating some privacy concerns.